Why You Need a Will

 Yes.
 Community property only applies if you are married.
-If you are not married, at the time of death, all of your children, born or adopted, in or out of wedlock will share equally in your estate if paternity is not at issue.
-You may not want a child who is better off financially to inherit the same as one who needs more financial help.
+If you are not married at the time of death, all your children, born or adopted, in or out of wedlock, will share equally in your estate if paternity is not at issue.
+You may not want a child better off financially to inherit the same as one who needs more financial help.
 Without a will, your grandchildren won’t get anything unless your child dies before you.
-If your child dies, your child’s share will pass to his or her children (your grandchildren) in equal shares.
+If your child dies, your child’s share will pass to their children (your grandchildren) in equal shares.
 If you want to leave something to your grandchildren, you should make a will.

 I’m not married and have no children.
 Who will inherit my property?

-If both parents are alive, each parent will get ½.
+If both parents are alive, each parent will get half.
 If both parents are dead, your estate will be divided equally among your siblings.
-If one parent is alive, that parent will get ½ half and the remaining ½ will be divided among your siblings.
-If none of your siblings survive you but one parent is still living, that parent takes all.
+If one parent is alive, that parent will get half, and the remaining half will be divided among your siblings.
+If none of your siblings survive you, but one parent is still living, that parent takes all.